sftcd/cs2014/assignments/README.md

 ## Submitting assignments

 - You submit assignments [here](https://cs2014.scss.tcd.ie/)
+- [Here's](submitty-tutorial.pdf) a bit of tutorial as to how to use the submission system.
 - You'll get an email and should reset the password
 	- Don't use a valuable password
 	- Don't use a crap password